 Reasons to hide Facebook comments

 - Inaccurate language or content.
 Facebook is a public space and it’s social media managers’ responsibility to keep it clean.
-Facebook comments including racist, sexist, or homophobic remarks, hateful language, and inappropriate photo content should be hidden.
+Facebook comments including racist, sexist, or homophobic remarks, hate speech, and inappropriate photo content should be hidden.

 - Spammy links or links containing viruses.
 Once a user clicks on a spammy link that appeared, whether you want it or not, on your page, they’ll probably never come back.
 What’s more, they may share their experiences with others.
 As a result, it may lead to a severe trust drop among your customers.